PowerSnail/PowerSnail.github.io/content/posts/comsci/2023-02-08-set-plasma-wallpaper/index.md

 );
 ```

-To set one image of one specific desktop:
+To set one wallpaper for one specific desktop:

 ```javascript
 // Assume the variable `desktop_id` is the (0-based) index of the